-5.5.2 Criteria for equilibrium in tidal river
+5.5.2 Criteria for equilibrium in a tidal river

 As already stated, it has been postulated that an estuary should seek the most probable state by following two energy optimization principles (locally and/or globally work).
-Employing a number of hydrodynamic approximations and assuming that width B, depth, velocity and water surface slope are power functions of tidal discharge Q, Langbein, (1963) argued explicitly that principles (i) and (ii) were inconsistent with each other under a simple ‘ideal’ estuary assumption.
+Employing a number of hydrodynamic approximations and assuming that width B, depth, velocity and water surface slope are power functions of tidal discharge Q, (Langbein, 1963) argued explicitly that principles (i) and (ii) were inconsistent with each other under a simple ‘ideal’ estuary assumption.
 The former implies B∝Q1, while the latter implies B∝Q0.45, cannot be achieved at the same time in a specific estuary geometry.

-However, Nield et al., (2005) applied similar energy dissipation concepts to the prediction of the optimal tidal channel and concluded that this did minimise energy dissipation both locally and globally.
+However, Nield et al. (2005) applied similar energy dissipation concepts to the prediction of the optimal tidal channel and concluded that this did minimise energy dissipation both locally and globally.
 Locally, the rate of energy dissipation per unit channel area was made as uniform as possible subject to constraints.
 Globally, the total rate of energy dissipation in the system was minimised.
-Similarly, the work by Rodríguez-Iturbe et al., (1992) and Molnar and Ramirez, (1998) in river networks show clearly that these two criteria work together towards the formation of an optimal channel network in dynamic equilibrium.
+Similarly, the work by Rodríguez-Iturbe et al. (1992) and Molnar and Ramirez (1998) in river networks clearly show that these two criteria work together towards the formation of an optimal channel network in dynamic equilibrium.

 Our results for the Yangtze estuary support the principle of equal entropy production locally over a range of freshwater discharges.
 Furthermore for the wet season case the principle of ‘minimum work’ seems to also be met, at least for the tidal component.
 One possible explanation for the difference between Langbein’s derivation and real situation on the achievement of minimum work is the difference in the imposed wave shape.
 In reality, tidal asymmetry and river influence are important degrees of freedom in the system dynamics that allow the system to adjust and seek to do minimum work.

-The analytical solution by Langbein, (1963) formulates tidal wave propagation in a highly schematized estuary, using a simple geometric form, a sinusoidal tide and without considering the effect of river discharge.
+The analytical solution by Langbein (1963) formulates tidal wave propagation in a highly schematized estuary, using a simple geometric form, a sinusoidal tide and without considering the effect of river discharge.
 The more sophisticated solution provided by the CST model does take account of the river influence and friction but is again forced by a symmetric tide.
 The comparison between the CST model and the TELEMAC model in 5.4 shows that the asymmetric tidal wave is an adjustment mechanism that enables the system to do minimum work in the wet season case, while the CST model achieves a condition of minimum work at a much lower river discharge (dry season).
-The detailed analysis in 5.3 also demonstrated that the energy flux produced by the tidal induced asymmetry (TIA) and river induced asymmetry (RIA) are balanced for the wet season case.
+The detailed analysis of asymmetry also demonstrated that the energy flux produced by the tidal induced asymmetry (TIA) and river induced asymmetry (RIA) are balanced for the wet season case.
 The wave distortion in the TELEMAC model, as a result of wave propagation and interaction with the river discharge, reproduces the tidal asymmetry and thereby illustrates how the system is able to minimize the work done for the tide and river as a whole.

 5.6 Implications of system efficiency over wet and dry season